-The supplies needed vary depending on the type of disaster and the location affected.
+Needed supplies vary depending on the type of disaster and the location affected.
 Donations can quickly overwhelm an organization.
-Even basic necessities, like food and water can be a logistical nightmare to store and can be expensive to distribute…if they can even make it to the area in need.
-Which is why so many organizations will request that you not donate items to them, or they are very specific about how they would like for you to donate goods.
+Even basic necessities, like food and water, can be a logistical nightmare to store and can be expensive to distribute…if they can even make it to the area in need.
+This is why so many organizations will request that you do not donate items to them, or they are very specific about how they would like for you to donate goods.

 The Big Takeaway

 The biggest surprise from all of my research…sometimes our eagerness to help does more harm than good.
 We’re so quick to help, we give without thinking.

 From volunteers (even medical teams) who show up uninvited, to donors who ship boxes of unusable household goods, misguided compassion can actually burden scarce resources, cost time, money, energy and lives.